AnarchoTechNYC/ansible-role-prosody/README.md

 Among these convenience variables are:

 * `prosody_admins`: List of bare JabberIDs (e.g., `admin@example.com`) granted administrative privileges.
 This can be used as the value of the `admins` configuration option in either the global section or a given `VirtualHost`.
 Defaults to an empty list (`[]`).
+* `prosody_allow_registration`: Boolean indicating whether user registration is enabled by default.
+Defaults to `false`.
 * `prosody_modules_enabled`: List of Prosody modules to enable.
 This can be used as the value of the `modules_enabled` configuration option in either the global section or a given `VirtualHost`.
 * `prosody_modules_disabled`: List of Prosody modules to disable.
 This can be used as the value of the `modules_disabled` configuration option in either the global section or a given `VirtualHost`.
 Defaults to an empty list (`[]`).
 * `prosody_http_files_dir`: Path to a directory from which Prosody's various HTTP modules should serve static files, i.e., [the Prosody HTTP server](https://prosody.im/doc/http) document root.